 SLU offers a three-year Accreditation Council for Graduate Medical Education (ACGME) approved residency and a one-year non-ACGME PET/CT fellowship.

-SLU’s nuclear medicine division provides a diversity of clinical experiences across a full spectrum of adult patients at SSM Health Saint Louis University Hospital and the VA Saint Louis Health Care System - John Cochran Division, as well as a pediatric population from SSM Health Cardinal Glennon Children’s Hospital.
+SLU’s nuclear medicine division provides diverse clinical experiences across a full spectrum of adult patients at SSM Health Saint Louis University Hospital, the VA Saint Louis Health Care System - John Cochran Division, and a pediatric population from SSM Health Cardinal Glennon Children’s Hospital.
 The residency experience is individualized through special rotations in radiology and different sections of nuclear medicine to gain additional skills and ensure balanced training.
 A graded increase in resident responsibility occurs over the three-year training period.

 Equipment